Start > Theory & regulations > Railway crossing

 Signal device

-This type of signal device is not sufficient to override the overtaking prohibition, as it is the regular signal that is displayed at nearly every railway crossing.
+This type of signal device is not sufficient to override the overtaking prohibition.

 Different types of barriers